 Exercise is one of the main tools we have at our disposal to deal with mood disorders and mental health.

 For the most part, staff who are fitter will have stronger immune systems.
 The knock-on-effect is that they’re less likely to need time off for illness and more likely to work firing on all cylinders.

 We've found workshops that tackle stress, work-life balance and mindfulness are really popular for staff.
 From academic study to learning the benefits of laughing, breathing and dealing with anger to arts and crafts, workshops are a great way to build confidence at work.

 Holding professional workshops is great for building individual confidence.
-In fact, all of our line managers and Space to Breathe members recently completed a Mental Health First Aider course.
-Courses like this can help staff spot and manage signs of workplace depression.
+Courses Mental Health First Aid can help staff spot and manage signs of workplace depression.